Bridewell crashes into Irwin in Donington drama

 Tommy Bridewell crashed into British Superbike title rival Glenn Irwin in a hugely-dramatic incident during the second race at Donington Park.

-Bridewell tagged PBM Ducati team-mate Irwin on lap 12, sending both bikes to the ground and out of the race, with the incident set to be investigated.
+Bridewell tagged PBM Ducati team-mate Irwin on lap 12, sending both bikes to the ground and out of the race.

-Northern Ireland rider Irwin was furious and remonstrated with England's Bridewell while he lay on the ground.
+Bridewell was given three penalty points and a three-place grid penalty for causing the crash, while Irwin got two penalty points for his reaction.

 Kyle Ryde won the race after it was red-flagged due to rain on lap 17.

-Leon Haslam was second with Christian Iddon coming third in the second of the weekend's three races.
+Leon Haslam was second with Christian Iddon coming third in the second race of the penultimate BSB event.

+Northern Ireland rider Irwin was furious after the crash and remonstrated with England's Bridewell while he lay on the ground.

+The sanctions mean Irwin now holds a 1.5-point lead over Bridewell at the top of the series standings, having gone into the first of Sunday's two races with a 0.5-point advantage.